 - Weighted Average — It is used to assign the average cost of production of the product.
 In this, the cost of goods available for sale is divided by the number of units that are available for sale which yields the weighted average cost per unit.
 The final weighted-average value is used to assign a cost to both ending goods and the cost of goods sold.

 Importance of Inventory Management

 Accurate stock management will help your brand to fulfill orders on time and perfectly.
 Without proper management and tracking of available goods, it will be difficult for you to know what you need, when you need, in what quantity you need it.
 With a good stock management system, you can keep a track record of all your assets in detail.
-You can have all kind of information and capabilities at one place that will allow you to make informed decisions regarding all the needs of your company.
+You can have all kinds of information and capabilities in one place that will allow you to make informed decisions regarding all the needs of your company.

 - Goods are manufactured generally in bulk so maintaining their record can be a difficult task including its hundreds of components.
-To avoid the missing or halt of any raw material that can hamper the production, therefore a risk of production will be reduced at its maximum.
+To avoid the missing or halt of any raw material that can hamper the production, therefore the risk of production will be reduced at its maximum.

 - When your company places a certain order for production, it incurs some expenses.
 The prepared order will go through a panel of approval, this will cost a little for a small company and more for a large company and to avoid this risk of cost, inventory management software will help your business a lot.

 - Inventory management will help you minimize the blockage of financial resources.
 It will reduce the unnecessary tying up of capital in excessive stocks.

 - The advantage can be made over price fluctuation which means purchasing raw material when the prices are low and keeping stock for regular production of goods, procuring high prices, and the maximum profit of your company.